mostafa272/CurrentUserItemsforbbpress/README.md

 - Limiting the number of items
 - Limiting the length of different elements
 - Customizable settings
-- Sseparated shortcodes & widget?s
+- Separated shortcodes & widget?s

 Before using this plugin, make sure bbpress plugin has been installed on your Wordpress website.